leannejdong/leannejdong/README.md

 # Hi there 👋

 My name is Leanne Dong.
-I am a Aussie-based independent developer (Once upon a time I was a researcher in stochastic processes, then turned into a Mathematician after PhD, then turned into a programmer during the last two postdocs).
+I am a Aussie-based independent developer (Once upon a time I was a researcher in stochastic processes, then turned into a Mathematician after PhD, then turned into a C++ developer during the last two postdocs).
 I'm used to work on music information retrieval.
 Before that I worked at [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html) as a Postdoctoral Fellow.
 My focus during postdoc has been Environmental Engineering and xAI software development with C++.
 My formal academic training has been in Mathematics.
-Currently I'm dabbling multimedia projects around audio/video effects, film making and real time computer graphics.
+Currently I'm dabbling multimedia projects around audio software development to hardware design.
+I'm new to hardware interface design but it seems I'm quite into it.
+There could be other projects I can put a foot in.
+Do not hesitate to reach out. (freelance != free) I'm also open to suitable full time opportunity, prefer remote, relocation only feasible with visa sponsorship.

 ## Projects (Postdoctoral)
 <!---